LeaveMyYard/BrokFucker/Rest API/doc/rest-api.md

     [windows] curl -i -H "Content-Type: application/json" -X POST -d "{""email"":""test@gmail.com"", ""password"":""qwerty1312""}"  http://127.0.0.1:5000/api/v1/register
     ```

-Notice that standart Windows console support only "" brackets.
+* Notice that standart Windows console support only "" brackets.
-Also, double bracket symbol inside double brackets should be called as two brackets.
+* Also, double bracket symbol inside double brackets should be called as two brackets.
-So, "{""email"":""test@gmail.com"", ""password"":""qwerty1312""}" would be '{"email":"test@gmail.com", "password":"qwerty1312"}'
+* So, "{""email"":""test@gmail.com"", ""password"":""qwerty1312""}" would be '{"email":"test@gmail.com", "password":"qwerty1312"}'

 ### Example for GET /api/v1/getUserData with autentification

-Some endpoints are protected and only accessed with user/moderator autentification.
+* Some endpoints are protected and only accessed with user/moderator autentification.
-It requires you to provide username(email) and password in request.
+* It requires you to provide username(email) and password in request.
-Users are all the registered accounts, but moderator is a specific account type.
+* Users are all the registered accounts, but moderator is a specific account type.
-From now, all the Endpoints will be described with **Level**, that could be Public, User and Moderator.
+* From now, all the Endpoints will be described with **Level**, that could be **Public**, **User** and **Moderator**.
-If you don't provide account data (if needed), it is not correct or it has not enough privileges, you will recieve an error.
+* If you don't provide account data (if needed), it is not correct or it has not enough privileges, you will recieve an error.

 * **request json:** NONE